 In the 2013-2014 school year, Alternative Weekends EMU Detroit sent four trips.
 The three trips focused on Community Development trough Art, Urban Poverty and Homelessness, and Environmental Sustainability.

 One student said about their experience on an Alternative Weekend:

 "I had an awesome experience this weekend.
 The crew and other volunteers at the organizations were so knowledgeable and kind.
 I feel so much more informed about urban farming and the food crisis in Detroit.
 I understand how important this movement is.
 I am excited and motivated to continue doing my part.
 I am so thankful for organizations and opportunities such as these."

 The application period for 2013-2014 AW trips has ended.
 Please see above for our 2014-2015 AW applications.

-The application period for 2014 ASB trips has ended.
-Please see above for our 2015 ASB applications.
+The application period for 2015 ASB trips has ended.

-The 2014 ASB trip clusters worked in the following areas:
+The 2014 ASB trip clusters worked with the following areas:

 Civil and Human Rights: Empowerment in an Unequal World

 These trips will focus on issues including education, women's empowerment, civil rights and inclusion.

 Trips in this cluster will work in issues of food access, chronic and mental illness and community empowerment.